ManticoreGamesInc/CoreGameTemplate/README.md

 ### License

-- [ ] Delete or edit `LICENSE` depending on if you want to use the MIT license or a different one.
+- [ ] Delete or edit `LICENSE` depending on if you want to use the Apache 2 license or a different one.
 Make sure to replace the placeholders in it as well.

 ### GitHub Metadata